esenes/Dogleg-analysis/manual/filtering guide.md

 * event with or without the beam
 * event which are secondaries breakdowns provoked by a spike or triggered by a BD happened when there was no beam

+Then the positioning of the BD is performed

 ### The positioning methods